 In a hurry?
-Check out this super slick set at Amazon!
+Check out this super slick set with bamboo knife holder at Amazon!

 Looking for individual knives? >> Skip to Single Best Ceramic Knives.

-This 8-min video shows what it takes to make the Kyocera ceramic knives and highlights the advantages of ceramic knives.
-Watch how the knife cuts the fillets of fish into wafer-thin slices at about 8:12…
+This 8-min video shows what it takes to make the Kyocera ceramic knives.

 Enough metal is added to the mix so that ceramic knives are not a security risk, i.e. they can be detected by airport scanners and the like.

-The two main benefits of using a ceramic knife are 1) a cutting edge that stays sharp and 2) the ease of precision cutting.
+The two main advantages of a ceramic knife are 1) a cutting edge that stays sharp and 2) the ease of precision cutting.
 These performance advantages are mentioned again and again in ceramic knives reviews.

 As well, using a ceramic knife means you have a lightweight knife that will never rust and is easy to clean.
 And, it is made of eco-friendly material.